sharm588/SAV-Simulator/README.md

     1. Navigate to File -> Settings -> Plugins and search Lombok
     2. Restart IntelliJ and make sure to enable annotations processing when prompted in the bottom left corner

 4.)
-If provided with an access token, overwrite current IDE settings with provided settings to ensure project runs correctly
+Overwrite current IDE settings with provided settings to ensure project runs correctly (optional)

     1. Go to File -> Settings Repository
     2. Enter the settings repository URL (https://github.com/sharm588/SAEV-Simulator-Settings.git)